-The Jewish Museum in Prague and Czech Jewish communities have carried out systematic documentation of Jewish heritage sites and have spearheaded a number of restoration projects: 65 synagogues have been restored since the fall of communism in 1989.
+The Jewish Museum in Prague and Czech Jewish communities have carried out systematic documentation of Jewish heritage sites and have spearheaded a number of restoration projects: more than 65 synagogues have been restored since the fall of communism in 1989.

 Local Jewish Heritage itineraries have been established in parts of the Czech Republic, and there are many other resources available online or at local Tourist Information Centers: there is a Jewish Tourism Information Center in Brno.